igorcasmarques/igorcasmarques.github.io/docs/portfolio/visual-communication/dental-anxiety-and-fear-in-canada.md

 title: Dental Anxiety and Fear in Canada
 description: Dental fear and anxiety in Canada
 slug: dental-anxiety-and-fear-in-canada
-sidebar_label: 'Dental Anxiety in Canada'
+sidebar_label: 'Dental anxiety in Canada'
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Dental Anxiety and Fear in Canada